KrystianAnd/DjangoBNB/README.md

 * 📸 Upload and view images
 * 📅 Make and manage reservations
 * 💬 Real-time messaging with WebSockets
-* ⭐ Leave and view reviews
+* ⭐ Mark property as a favorite
 * 🌐 Country and region selector
+* 💻 Real time conversation between users

 ## 📁 Project Structure